ewilded/psychoPATH/README.md

 - we have a file upload function in the application and we have some sample, valid file that is accepted (e.g. a JPEG image)
 - our goal is to upload an executable (a webshell), but we do not know what the remote document root is, we also do not know what are the file upload restrictions in place

 First of all, we will attempt to find a way to reach the document root.
-After we achieve that, we can focus on uploading malicious files instead of legitimate ones.
+After we achieve this, we can focus on uploading malicious files instead of legitimate ones.
 It is better to start with a legitimate file in order to decrease the likehood of failure due to forbidden content/extension and focus on reaching the document root first.
 And this phase is the only purpose of this tool.

 Reaching the document root

 There are two scenarios we may face when blindly attacking the upload dir:

 a) the upload dir is located in the document root, in such case we should do fine without knowing its path at all, as it should be sufficient to attack with path traversal payloads reflecting several layers of nesting in order to hit the document root itself.
-It might be reasonable to employ a basic evasive technique at this point already (for non-recursive removals of '../' and './':
+It might be reasonable to employ a basic evasive technique at this point already (for non-recursive removals of '../' and './'):

 ./../test.jpg
 ./../../test.jpg